Why Do Students (Not) Choose Second-Cycle Mathematics Studies? Questionnaire and Graduate-Tracking Evidence from Poland: Questionnaire results and their analysis

 Let us focus for a moment on the arguments which students gave to support their decision in case they wanted to continue their path outside of pursuing the mathematical Masters degree offered by their respective Alma Mater.
 Due to the latter being a multiple choice question, we first take a look at the number of times the selected reason was provided.
 Then we further analyse the relationship between those reasons and other answers they have provided in the questionnaire.
 Below we present the table with the responses from 82 students (after cleaning the data):

 The results can be disheartening from the standpoint of a lecturer.
-Most students do not see any real merit in further pursuing the education in the field of mathematics.
+Most students do not see any real merit in further pursuing the education in the field of mathematics (this theory will be contrasted with the data from ELA database in subsequent part of this paper).
 The second most commonly given reason is the one related to the level of education they receive.
 This is to some extent surprising when we compare it with the responses to questions about the readiness of their lecturers.
 Amongst other most commonly provided reasons were studies being either too stressful or too time-demanding.
 The latter should not be perceived as something unforeseen -- after all, the questionnaire has been conducted on people participating in full-time studies.

 Utilizing Apriori algorithm we have discovered, that amongst most commonly associated reasons were: \begin{itemize} \item \textbf{A:} Mathematical studies failed to meet my expectations regarding the level of scientific/knowledge standards; \textbf{B:} Mathematical studies failed to meet my expectations regarding the organization -- this combination has over $60\%$ \textbf{A} $\to$ \textbf{B} confidence and over $80\%$ \textbf{B} $\to$ \textbf{A} confidence, while having nearly $22\%$ support.